deconf/Analytics-Insights/readme.txt

 	* fix a bug preventing all Google Analytics properties and datastreams to be retrived
 * Enhancements:
 	* refactoring code and switching to wp_remote_* instead of using Google Analytics 4 PHP library
-	* removing all Google Analytics 3 reports, since most of them are obsolete after three months
+	* removing all Google Analytics 3 stats, since most of them are obsolete after three months
 * Upgrade Note:
 	* we're switching to the new, v2, Google OAuth2 flow, so re-authorizing may be required